France's new PV mandate for parking lots may create new opportunities for solar energy storage and charging?

 ☀️ Solarizing the "Empty Spaces" of Cities

 The legislation targets the vast, exposed surfaces of parking areas across France—spaces that have long remained untapped for energy generation.
-By turning these areas into solar-equipped zones, the country aims to:
+By turning these areas into solar-equipped zones, the country aims to increase renewable energy production, contribute to urban climate resilience, and enhance the aesthetic and environmental quality of city landscapes.